-Toll-free numbers are telephone numbers with distinct 3-digit codes that can be dialled from landlines with no charge to the person placing the call such numbers that allow users to reach businesses and/or individuals out of the area without being charged a long-distance fee for the call.
+Toll-free numbers are telephone numbers with distinct 3-digit codes that can be dialed from landlines with no charge to the person placing the call such numbers that allow users to reach businesses and/or individuals out of the area without being charged a long-distance fee for the call.

 Toll-free numbers are particularly common for customer-service calling.
 Toll-free service has traditionally provided potential callers and others with a convenient and free way to contact businesses.
 Wireless callers, however, will be charged for the airtime minutes used during a toll-free call unless they have an “unlimited calling” plan.

-Customers can also send text messages to toll-free numbers, so long as those numbers are “text enabled,” and businesses can send texts in response.
+Customers can also send text messages to toll-free numbers, so long as those numbers are “text-enabled,” and businesses can send texts in response.

 Toll Free Codes: 800, 877, 855, 888, 866, and 844: